railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 	Other methods of reconciliation are possible: from accounting entries, when saving the payment directly on an invoice, or using the automatic reconciliation tool.
-But if you can, you should do a reconciliation when you're encoding the payment because that's the time when you have all of the information you need to hand for reconciling the payment with the corresponding invoice
+But if you can, you should do a reconciliation when you're encoding the payment because that's the time when you have all of the information you need to hand for reconciling the payment with the corresponding invoice.

-.. tip:: Partial reconciliation

-	In Open ERP, only total reconciliation is possible.
-To enter a partial payment for an invoice, several methods are given you:

-	* Don't reconcile that payment amount, just reconcile the entire balance.

-	* Reconcile at once, but make an accounting adjustment in the partner's credit account.
-In this case the invoice will be marked as paid.
+ 	You can carry out either a full or a partial reconciliation.

-If you see a difference between the payment and the invoices to reconcile, you can enter the difference in the second part of the form –  *Write-off* .
+If you see a difference between the payment and the invoices to reconcile, you can enter the difference in the second part of the form :guilabel:`Write-off`.
-You must then indicate which account should be used for the adjustment.
+You must then set an account for the adjustment.
 The main reasons explaining the difference are usually:

 * losses and profits,